KLoverTony/MagicFramework/MagicFramework/Source/Documentation/ProjectAeternusFaithTodo.md

 First-edition emphasis:
 - Ossanith skeleton and ossuary loops should be reliable and understandable.
 - Shroudhymn Veilbound Shade content should be stable enough that it does not leave stale pawns, spectral state, or player confusion.
 Rite-bound shades are currently persistent; natural hauntings are the first model for intermittent manifestation.
-- Animara should move toward the Echobound Revenant: a skeletal undead with limited intellect, retained echoes, master protection, and simple-task ability.
-Deep pseudo-relationship memory can remain follow-up unless it becomes necessary for this first summon.
+- Animara is the next undead implementation slice: turn `Animate Echobound Revenant` from a borrowed skeleton-path label into a real pawn kind/race/lifecycle variant with limited intellect, retained echoes, master protection, and simple-task ability.
-- Choralum should move toward the Reliquary Warden: an armored skeletal guardian that protects its master and performs mundane tasks before deeper guardian/aura mechanics.
+- Choralum now has its first player-facing summon through the Reliquary Warden.
+Deeper Choralum guardian/aura mechanics remain follow-up.
 - Shroudhymn should align its spectre foundation with the Veilbound Shade: an oath-bound spirit with some intellect, very little physical agency, and limited ability to harm living hostiles.
 - Voressai should move toward the Hungering Husk: a fleshy, controlled undead that is dangerous and poor at complex work, with mundane tasks available only when directed.
 - Bonewright role requirements should make ritual access feel intentional rather than arbitrary.
 The Soulwarden is now the order office/initiator, while Bonewright membership is the actual ritual-access marker.